Promoting Good Attendance

 School will require medical evidence where a child has been absent, for 5 days or more due to illness or where a child’s attendance is a serious concern and parents have been specifically requested to provide this.
 Medical evidence can include – Appointment cards, sick note or evidence of prescribed medication.
 If you are requested to provide medical evidence and are unable to do so the school will have no alternative other than to record this absence as unauthorised.

-If your child is due to be absent from school for a longer period of time then it is important that you contact your child’s Year Co-ordinator or Deputy Year Co-ordinator who will put in place a support plan for your child.
+If your child is due to be absent from school for a longer period of time then it is important that you contact your child’s Head of Year who will put in place a support plan for your child.

 All non-urgent medical/dental appointments should be arranged outside of school hours.
 Where unavoidable medical/dental appointments are made during school hours, students are expected to attend school before the appointment and return after the appointment.
 Students should present their appointment card or hospital letter when signing out for a medical appointment.